Which European Airlines Allow Dogs in the Cabin in 2023?

 Do Any European Airlines Allow Seats to Be Booked for Pets?

 The majority of European airlines do not allow seats to be booked for pets, at least according to their published pet policies.
-However, one Russian airline, S7 Airlines, does have an option to book a seat for pets.
+There are only three airlines that offer this option, the Russian S7 Airlines, the Belarusian flag-carrier, Belavia, and most recently Aeroflot, also a Russian airline.

-In addition to their standard option, for pets travelling in a soft carrier bag under the seat in front, with a weight limit up to 10kg, S7 Airlines also offers the option to book a seat for slightly larger pets.
+With S7 Airlines, in addition to their standard option for pets in the cabin with a weight limit up to 10kg, they also offer the option to book a seat for slightly larger pets.
 Your pet and their carrier can weigh up to 23kg combined.
 Note that the carrier requirements for pets travelling on a seat are different – it needs to be rigid.
 See the full details on their website.

 Do Any European Airlines Have a Lower Weight Limit?

-There are a handful of European airlines that have a lower weight limit than 8kg, including the carrier.
-If you need the full 8kg weight limit for your pet make sure you don’t book with one of these airlines:
+There are a handful of European airlines that have a lower weight limit than 8kg, including the carrier, although the number has decreased in recent years.
+If you need the full 8kg weight limit for your pet make sure you don’t book with one of these airlines.

-• British Airways – 6kg limit on SUN-AIR operated flights within Europe
+• British Airways – 6kg on SUN-AIR operated flights within Europe

 Rules for Flying with Your Dog in the Cabin in Europe